FutureDropout/HapticMotorDrive/README.md

         effect_id = 1
 ```

 Set a waveform for the motor's ID corresponding to its physical effects.
-Here is an example.
+Here is an example:

 ```
 drv.set_waveform(84)         # Effect 84 in slot 0